jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 By default the linuxserver.io openssh container starts off as root, later switching to the user-id and group-id specified.
 This created some additional hurdles, as I always want the files to be owned by the hosting owner.
 My solution was to add a [custom script](https://www.linuxserver.io/blog/2019-09-14-customizing-our-containers) that would make sure the mounted hosting directory had [setgid (set group id)](https://en.wikipedia.org/wiki/Setuid#When_set_on_a_directory) on it.

-## Musings after transferring a few sites...
+## Musings after transferring a few sites

 * My initial attempts on doing all this with `podman-compose` weren't successful.
 The documentation isn't clear, I ran into more than one problem regarding variable interpolation (some would be interpolated, others not), and other things which are somewhat supported but not really.
 In the end I gave up, and switched everything over to using quadlets.
 This worked without issues.

 * Even though the quadlet setup works, it is non-trivial to setup.
 I created a few scripts to help with this, but... not great.